Master Award in

 - The requirement for effective human resource strategies; SMART objective target settings (specific, measurable, achievable, realistic, time-based).

-Critically monitor effectiveness of human resources management and provide recommendations
+Critically monitor the effectiveness of human resource management and provide recommendations

 Course Coverage:

-- The importance of monitoring effective human resource management; policies, strategies, operations; HRM contributions; benefits; costs; use of resources; effectiveness; ineffectiveness; information collection on HRM performance; performance indicator development; evaluation of HRM performance indicators; quantitative measurement: person output, productivity, retention of employee, turnover of staff, cost saving; qualitative measurement: stakeholder perspectives, employee attitude surveys, HRM performance benchmarking, service level standards and agreements of HRM; costs and benefits utility analysis; HRM improvement proposals and activities.
+- The importance of monitoring effective human resource management; policies, strategies, operations; HRM contributions; benefits; costs; use of resources; effectiveness; ineffectiveness; information collection on HRM performance; performance indicator development; evaluation of HRM performance indicators; quantitative measurement: person output, productivity, retention of employees, staff turnover, cost saving; qualitative measurement: stakeholder perspectives, employee attitude surveys, HRM performance benchmarking, service level standards and agreements of HRM; costs and benefits utility analysis; HRM improvement proposals and activities.

 Course Coverage:

-- Planning for people development and human resource management; functionalities: employment, development, retention, skill enhancement, planning of succession; HR resourcing; success criteria; planning of milestones: short, medium or long term; cases study of businesses: benefits, costs, SMART (specific, measurable, achievable, realistic, time based) target settings.
+- Planning for people development and human resource management; functionalities: employment, development, retention, skill enhancement, planning of succession; HR resourcing; success criteria; planning of milestones: short, medium, or long-term; case studies of businesses: benefits, costs, SMART (specific, measurable, achievable, realistic, time-based) target settings.

 Explain organisational theory underpinning HRM